marbocub/MariaPrintSystem/README.md

 * MariaPrintManager is a preview and print program for a PostScript file.
 It prints a PS file in the virtual spool to a real printer.
 It supports user interface for authenticate a user and accounting by page count.

-* MariaPrintProcessor is a print processor.
-It is planning to allow or deny print based on document name in print spool.
+* MariaPrintProcessor is a print processor to allow or deny print based on the document name of the print spool.

 Requirements and Limitations
 ============================